-Non-executive Director | Director from 1 October 2019
+Non-executive Director | Director since 2019 (3 years)

 Mr Bundey was appointed to the Board in October 2019.

 Mr Bundey has valuable experience as a CEO & Managing Director with particular expertise in managing complex global manufacturing operations including as CEO of Pact Group, CEO of Evergreen Packaging, CEO of Graham Packaging and CEO of Closure Systems International.